Growth and infrastructure funds to unlock land for housing

 Strong population growth continues to drive demand for more diverse and affordable housing options across South East Queensland (SEQ) this is creating pressure for new land to be bought to the market in a timely way.

-Two new funds will be introduced to help unlock new land for housing in areas experiencing growth pressures.
+Two new funds have been introduced to help unlock new land for housing in areas experiencing growth pressures.

 In a number of PDAs, ongoing rapid delivery of urban land is becoming significantly constrained by the complexity and cost of infrastructure delivery.
 The CIF will help facilitate development industry and government partnerships, and provide early funding through low interest loans to unlock land urgently required for residential development.